fregu856/papers/summaries/A Probabilistic U-Net for Segmentation of Ambiguous Images.md

 - If we take the mean of the prior-net Gaussian as our sample, I guess we would produce the most likely segmentation?
 And I guess sigma of this Gaussian is then a measure of the corresponding uncertainty?
 How about uncertainty estimates for the pixel-wise predictions, could you extract those as well somehow?
 Just treat the M maps of predicted class scores like you would when using MC-dropout or ensembles (e.g. take the sample variance as a measure of the epistemic uncertainty), or could you get this directly from the Gaussian?

-- Also, would this method not at all work if you only have ground truth label per image?
+- Also, would this method not at all work if you only have one ground truth label per image?